Golem Grad: Description

 Golem Grad has an area of 20 hectares and is 600 meters long and 350 meters wide.
 The island is currently uninhabited and has been so since the mid-20th century, when the small monastic community left the island.

 The island can only be reached by boat.
 The village of Konjsko is closest to the island with about two kilometers of water between the two.

+Tortoises

+Golem Grad is home to around 1,000 Hermann's tortoises, which were introduced by humans to the island.
+Due to genetic variation or an initial imbalance in sex when they were first introduced, the tortoises present an extreme sex imbalance of 19 males for each female.
+As a result the males compete aggressively for the few females, often forming piles on top of them during the mating season.
+This sexual aggression triggers the flee instinct on the females, which drives them on the brink of cliffs where they sustain severe injuries or die.